 “Focusing on sales objectives provides a more direct target for the sales force and its trainers,” says Jason Jordan, founding partner of Vantage Point Performance.
 “Having a target you can assuredly hit is a very comforting thing.”

-In many cases, there will be a direct link between activities and objectives.
+There will often be a direct link between activities and objectives.
 For instance, if your sales training advocates making more sales calls, you should hopefully find that, as a by-product, you also increase the number of new customers you acquire along the way, helping you to meet an objective.

 Finally, ROI can also be measured in terms of pure business results.
 With that said, some of these results may take a little while to manifest, as changing the behavior of a sales team takes time, and it may take longer still before these changed behaviors actually produce tangible, measurable results.

-The sort of business results you should eventually see include increased revenue, or a greater share of the market.
+The sort of business results you should eventually see include increased revenue, or a greater market share.
 Yet, measuring these sorts of outcomes alone is an insufficient way to assess ROI, because they are more likely to be long-term results, which are influenced by improving sales activities and meeting sales objectives.

 This is a guest post authored by Monika Götzmann, EMEA Marketing Director of Miller Heiman Group.